cogsandsquigs/website/src/content/blog/enslaving-an-ai-for-fun-and-profit.md

 And then, I remembered: GPT-3 exists!
 I could use that to auto-generate some new usernames from existing examples I could pull from my friends and myself!

 I quicky ran to [OpenAI’s GPT-3 API page](https://openai.com/api), and to my dismay, there I saw it.
-The formidable, awful, horrendous…
+The formidable, awful, horrendous...

 _pricing tab_.